University-funded doctoral researcher positions

 - You can apply for a salaried position from another doctoral programme.
 Please read the instructions on the website of your selected doctoral programme.

-- According to the guidelines of the University of Helsinki, individuals recruited to salaried doctoral candidate positions must receive post-graduate study rights within the six-month trial period of the position.
+- According to the guidelines of the University of Helsinki, individuals recruited to salaried doctoral researcher positions must receive post-graduate study rights within the six-month trial period of the position.

 I am not yet eligible to apply for right to pursue a post-graduate doctoral degree at the University of Helsinki.
 Can I apply for a salaried position?